Soap Film Drainage Using a Centrifugal Thin Film Balance: Results and discussion

 Overall, the expression for $K$ is validated over 3 orders of magnitude in Fig.~\ref{fig:dh_dt}(c), where the effects of both viscosity and rotation speed were independently tested.
-These results confirm that Eq.~\eqref{eq:flux} remains valid even under high-gravity conditions.
-They are also consistent with the asymptotic behavior $h_{\rm R} \propto t^{-2/3}$ observed at long times (Fig.~\ref{fig:time_thickness}~(b)), in agreement with previous studies under standard gravity~\cite{lhuissier2012bursting, miguet2021marginal}.
+These results confirm thinning driven by marginal regeneration and that Eq.~\eqref{eq:flux} remains valid even under high-gravity conditions.
+By integrating Eq.~\eqref{eq:thinning_MR} over time, we obtain a formula analogous to Eq.~\eqref{eq:poiseuille} for internal flow, but describing thinning driven by marginal regeneration:

+where $h_i$ is the initial thickness at time $t_i$.
+Testing this expression on the data from Fig.~\ref{fig:time_thickness}(b) using the corresponding value of $K$ from Fig.~\ref{fig:dh_dt}(c) shows good agreement.
+Furthermore, Eq.~\eqref{eq:thinning_MR_h} exhibits the asymptotic scaling $h_{\rm R} \propto t^{-2/3}$, consistent with previous studies under standard gravity~\cite{lhuissier2012bursting, miguet2021marginal}.